amougoumoney/aronrh/NETLIFY_DEPLOYMENT.md

 # Netlify Deployment Guide

-This document provides instructions for deploying the HRMS frontend application to Netlify.
+This document provides instructions for deploying the ARONHR frontend application to Netlify.

 ## Prerequisites